aryagiat/GT22/README.md

 Players can collect different cars from the shop which can be acquired by collecting coins which randomly spawns on one of the three lanes.

 **How to launch game:**
+1) Method 1: using run.sh
+    a) Open terminal on the game directory
+    b) Type "./run.sh"
+2) Method 2: using make
-1) Open console on the game directory
+    a) Open terminal on the game directory
-2) type "make GT22" to console
+    b) type "make GT22" on terminal
-3) type "./GT22" to console
+    c) type "./GT22" on terminal
-4) Enjoy game!

 **Features / Functions:**